wolfsbane9513/AdSynth/README.md

 3. AI-powered analysis of audience pain points and language
 4. Generation of persuasive ad scripts using advanced language models
 5. Review and refinement of ad content for maximum effectiveness
+6. Production of practical runbooks for executing the ad campaign

 ## Features